hustcc/timeago.js/README.md

 timeago.cancel(nodes[0])
 ```

-The input for `render` method should be DOM object / array, pure javascript DOM node or jQuery DOM object supported.
+The input for `render` method should be DOM object / array, pure javascript DOM node ~~or jQuery DOM object supported~~.

 The `cancel` method clears all the render timers and release all resources of the instance.
 Optionally it accepts a single node to cancel timer just for it.